Frequently Asked Questions

 Pay-As-You-Go (PAYG) is usually a better fit if you travel occasionally or don't do the same journey all the time.
 Season cards are designed for the regular traveller, using buses and trams more than three times a week.

-Adult PAYG cards are bought and topped up from the on-street ticket machines near your bus stops, so no need to come into the travel centre at Victoria Bus Station (located at the rear of Victoria Shopping Centre).
+Adult PAYG cards are bought and topped up from the on-street ticket machines near your bus stops, or online, so no need to come into the travel centre at the Nottingham Tourism Centre (located adjacent to Old Market Square).

 What if I don't want my Robin Hood card anymore?

-If you have a card that you don't want anymore and it has balance remaining, you can get a refund by bringing the card to our travel centre at Victoria Bus Station.
+If you have a card that you don't want anymore and it has balance remaining, you can get a refund by bringing the card to our travel centre at the Nottingham Tourism Centre.
 We will refund the balance remaining less a £3 administration fee.